SOLTECH Certified By the Women’s Business Enterprise National Council Learn more

-Home » Software Development » How Do I Put Together a Software Development Project Scope?
+Home » Software Development » How to Develop a Software Development Project Scope

-How Do I Put Together a Software Development Project Scope?
+How to Develop a Software Development Project Scope

 There’s a widely held thought that scoping a software development project should be easy.
 Sometimes, that’s true.
 When your business is starting out, or you’re a small company, projects are often smaller and scoping tends to be easier.
 As your business grows, its roles and projects start growing in complexity, it might seem to (almost) drop the ball on scoping, scheduling, and prioritizing projects.